bramblestars/HK_Modding/ReadMe.md

-# $safeprojectname$
+# Description

-A mod for the game Hollow Knight.
+Experimenting to learn how to mod through the game Hollow Knight! :D